-Jim Littlejohn of Columbia, South Carolina, has been a professional educator since 1976.
-He has taught at the middle school, high school, and graduate school level and has served as department chair, athletic director, and coach.
-He served two years as a teacher in residence for the South Carolina Center for Teacher Recruitment where he served as professional development specialist.
+Jim Littlejohn of Columbia, South Carolina, has taught at the middle school, high school, and graduate school level and has served as department chair (social studies), athletic director, and coach.
+He served two years as a teacher in residence for the South Carolina Center for Teacher Recruitment (CERRA), where he served as professional development specialist.

 Jim was Lexington/Richland District 5 (South Carolina) Teacher of the Year and was identified as an “Outstanding Young Educator” by the local and South Carolina Jaycees.
 He has been a ski coach for Team USA Special Olympics and the South Carolina Special Olympics.
 The South Carolina governor has named him a “Hero for Children.”

 Through aha!
 Process Jim provides training and consulting services for Emotional Poverty, Bridges Out of Poverty, Boys in Crisis, Understanding and Engaging Under-Resourced College Students, A Framework for Understanding Poverty, Research-Based Strategies, Motivation, Dropout Prevention, 9 Systemic Processes, Coaching for Social Studies Curriculum, Classroom Discipline, and Working with Parents.

 Bridges Training, Great Lakes Inter-Tribal Epidemiology Center

 “I feel like a Christmas tree because of all the light bulbs that were turning on in my mind, but more importantly, Jim warmed my heart.”

 “Thank you for the amazing training that you did at our conference in Minneapolis.
 The surveys that we have back are full of positive comments.”